-The information presented in this section will also identify and provide rationale against the identified and spatially defined survey well locations.
+The information presented in this section will also identify and provide rationale against the identified and spatially defined survey well and surface water site locations.

-2.1 Identification and Rationale for the Locations of the Survey and Temporal Reference Sites
+2.1 Identification and Rationale for the Locations of the Groundwater and Surface Water Survey and Temporal Reference Sites

-The location of survey sites is based on the Australian Drinking Water Guidelines, the location of infiltration and retention basins in and adjacent to the GUWPCA and the Ellen Brook and risks to the environmental values of the GUWPCA and the Ellen Brook.
+The location of groundwater and surface water survey sites (survey sites) is based on the Australian Water Quality Guidelines for slightly to moderately disturbed ecosystems (ANZECC and ARMCANZ, 2000), the location of infiltration and retention basins, culverts and risks to the identified environmental values.
 The survey sites, which also act as temporal reference sites, are shown in Figure 2 and listed in Table 2.
 Coordinates for the survey sites are provided in Appendix A.